gkelley/Graphics-Town/README.md

-# Graphics-Town
+# GraphicsTownJS2015
-CS 559 - Graphics Town
+GraphicsTown2015 in JavaScript - basic framework code for CS559 Project 2.